jonashackt/crossplane-argocd/README.md

 ![](docs/provider-argocd-api-token-created.png)

 I also added all these steps to our GitHub Actions workflow.
-There's only one difference: running the `kubectl port-forward` command with a attached ` &` to have that port forward run in the background (see https://stackoverflow.com/a/72983554/4964553):
+There's only one difference: running the `kubectl port-forward` command with a attached ` &` to have that port forward run in the background (see https://stackoverflow.com/a/72983554/4964553).
+Also in case of the External Secrets Operator (ESO) setup, we need to create the namespace `crossplane-system` to be able to create the Secret there - because the namespace would normally be created by the ESO bootstrap process:

 ```yaml
       - name: Prepare Secret with ArgoCD API Token for Crossplane ArgoCD Provider